How to Prepare Your Dog for Boarding

 Rabies, DHPP, and Bordetella should all be current.
 Send records ahead of the stay so check-in is paperwork-free.

 Want a real read on your dog before you commit?
-Book a professional behavior evaluation with a certified trainer — you watch live, you ask questions, and you leave with a real plan.
+Book a professional behavior orientation with a certified trainer — you watch live, you ask questions, and you leave with a real plan.
 It's not a tour.
-It's a working assessment.
+It's a working orientation.

 A certified trainer reads your dog in real time — you watch live.
 No high-pressure sales.
 You leave with a real plan for your dog.